NubeDev/bizzy/docs/NEW-IDEAS.md

 ---

-## 6. Observability: Tool Call Tracking
+## 6. Observability: Tool Call Tracking — DONE

 **Problem:** Sessions track `ToolCalls` as a count but not which tools were called, how long each took, or which ones failed.
 Can't answer "which tools are slow?" or "which tools fail most?"